-Many cities, towns and counties use resources provided through the federal Weatherization Assistance Program to fund their weatherization programs, although state and local funds may also be used.
-The program covers the cost of an energy audit to review current performance and a series of approved measures that may include attic insulation, sealing of windows and doors, and modifying heating and cooling systems.
+Many cities, towns, and counties use resources provided through the federal Weatherization Assistance Program to fund their weatherization programs, although state and local funds may also be used.
+The federal program covers the cost of an energy audit to review current performance and a series of approved measures that may include attic insulation, sealing of windows and doors, and modifying heating and cooling systems.
 These improvements are carried out by local providers, generally counties, local government agencies, and non-profit organizations, which usually operate under the supervision of the state.

 The federal Weatherization Assistance Program

 The federal Weatherization Assistance Program (WAP) provides funding to increase energy efficiency in dwellings in which low-income persons reside with the ultimate goal of reducing energy expenditures.
 While this program was created by federal law and its funding is awarded by the U.S. Department of Energy (DOE), its implementation is carried out by the states—known as “grantees”—in conjunction with local providers such as local governments and non-profit organizations—known as “subgrantees.”
 The state grantees enter into contracts with these local providers to perform weatherization services.

 The process whereby a dwelling is weatherized starts with an application submitted to the local provider.
 If the provider determines that the applicant meets the eligibility requirements, the next step will be to conduct an energy audit to identify the improvements from which the unit could benefit.
 The provider will then implement these improvements directly or through approved contractors.
 After the dwelling is weatherized, an inspection will generally follow.
 The types of improvements that this process entails include not only increasing insulation, but also making changes in the electrical, heating, and cooling systems, among others.